kodecocodes/SC_JoshSteele/For Instructor/Swift-4.2-Random/Swift-4.2-Random-README.md

 # DEMO

-Before Swift 4.2, C APIs  had to be used to work with random numbers.
+Before Swift 4.2, C APIs  had to be used to work with random numbers, and most of the methods included modulo bias, which meant that they weren't as random as they could be.
 For example, to get a random number between 0 and 9, I would call arc4random_uniform

 `let cRandom = Int(arc4random_uniform(10))`

-While this gave a random number, you had to import Foundation, this didn't work on linux, and wasn't very random thanks to modulo bias.
+While this gave a random number, you had to import Foundation and this also didn't work on linux.
 Now in Swift 4.2 the Standard Library includes some random API.
 Now to get a number between 0 and 9, use random(in:) on the Int class

 `let digit = Int.random(in: 0..<10)`